 Applied Canine Behaviors' values are fully engrained in all services we offer:

-We are committed to offer effective training tools that will meet your personal training objectives
+We are INVESTED to offer effective training tools to meet your personal training objectives.

-We are committed to have a superbly clean and safe facility available when your dog(s) are in our care
+We are DEDICATED to provide a superbly clean and safe facility.

 We are Applied Canine Behaviors, LLC.